Rethen: Language

 Linguistically Rethen belongs to the German language area around Hannover.
 However, a part of the population still use German combined with phrases from the old Brunswick and the Papenteich Low Saxon.
 In former times the everyday speech of Rethen was an Eastphalian Papenteich dialect, whereas the speech in school and church was Standard German.

 With the changes of the 20th century, the Low Saxon dialect disappeared more and more.
 After World War II it was displaced completely by standard German.

 Religion

 Since the Protestant Reformation the people in Rethen were part of the Lutheranism church and highly affected by the ecclesiastical life.

 The first changes were noted in the early 19th century.
 Until then 350 people visited the worship in average.
 This number reduced during the next decades (1938: 100 people) to the present-day level of 70 (1990s).
 Likewise the percentage of Protestant interest in the whole population decreased from 91% to 61%.

-Voluntary association
+Voluntary associations

 The following voluntary associations and institutions are situated in Rethen: